juanpca12/IB-CS-1416/README.md

 #### I don't have the textbook, where can I get one?
 Check the library.
 If you need a digital copy get in touch with some CS existing students.

+#### Which programming language will we be using?
+Mostly Python.

+#### I'm having trouble installing Python and/or setting up my environment...
+1. Use Google.
+2. If (1) fails:
+    i.
+Try doing (1) once.
+    ii.
+If (i) fails:
+        a.
+While the problem is not resolved:
+            * Ask a friend
+        b.
+Go to (3).
+3. Have fun!